-Book now to travel before June 30, 2014, and save 10% on the recommended adult retail price.
+Book and travel before June 30, 2014, and save 10% on the recommended adult retail price.

 - 3-day northern Italy tour, starting in Florence and ending in Rome